Lightnicus/venjakob/docs/component-patterns.md

 - `languageId` is now a required prop
 - Must provide a valid language ID that exists in the database
-- Component will fail to load blocks if languageId is invalid
+- Component will show an error message if languageId is not available
+- No fallback to default language - each variant must have a defined language

 ## Related Documentation